 If you have ever had Jamaican food in general, you know it’s all about flavor + spice!
-Embrace the heat with my Authentic Jamaican Curry Chicken, simmered in a sauce of hot peppers, chicken stock, garlic, and coconut milk along with a handful of spices and veggies that give it that extra pizzaz.
+Embrace the heat with my Authentic Jamaican Curry Chicken.
+With a fragrant blend of spices and tender chicken simmered in a sauce of hot peppers, chicken stock, garlic, and coconut milk, this dish is sure to transport your taste buds to the sunny shores of Jamaica.
 A real nostalgic comfort food dish for many Jamaicans.
-All dairy-free with a gluten-free option.
+Completely Dairy-free + Gluten-free option.

 There is no singular recipe for Jamaican curry because all families have their own traditions.
 However, it is generally a mix of locally-found seasonings.
 You can find either store-bought mixes or you can season your curry on your own using a variety of flavorings.

 Scotch bonnet peppers are found in many Jamaican dishes, so I had to include them in this sauce.
 They add a sweet-spicy kick, but watch out!
 These guys can get seriously spicy, especially for those with mild heat tolerance.
 Coconut milk in my curry cools down the dish just enough.
 So, you won't die of overheating.
 Haha.

 Basically, curry powder is a combination of dried spices often used in Indian cuisine, however, is rather popular amongst other cultures like Asian, Caribbean, etc.

 The main difference between curry and Jamaican curry is that Jamaican curry is made with actual curry powder.
 Despite the newest variations of Indian curries, traditionally, it's usually made as a sauce-base and consists of a blend of coconut milk, tomatoes, fresh herbs, and spices.